-Abide by the Co-op's nondiscrimination policy, which requires you to: conduct business and serve customers/clients without regard to race, sex, ethnicity, sexual orientation, age, disability, political opinion, or national origin; not knowingly conduct business with or support any organization, business, group or individual who discriminates against others as listed above; prohibit discrimination and harassment (including sexual harassment) of customers/ clients and employees and anyone doing business with the organization
+Abide by the Co-op's nondiscrimination policy which requires grantees to: conduct business and serve customers/clients without regard to race, sex, ethnicity, sexual orientation, age, disability, political opinion, or national origin; not knowingly conduct business with or support any organization, business, group or individual who discriminates against others as listed above; and prohibit discrimination and harassment (including sexual harassment) of customers/ clients and employees and anyone doing business with the organization

 - Agree not to use any of the funds for lobbying or political activities.

-- Publicize the award within your organization (e.g., your own newsletter) and by submitting press releases to the local media, if possible, and provide the SCCF with copies of the articles.
+- Publicize the award within your organization (e.g., your own newsletter) and by submitting press releases to the local media as well as providing the SCCF with copies of all of those articles.

-- Upon project completion, submit a brief report to the SCCF about results achieved with the micro-grant.
+- Upon project completion, submit a brief report to the SCCF about results achieved with the micro-grant funds.

 SCCF micro-grants typically range from $200 to $500 but can be from $50 to $750 (maximum).

-The Co-op may use the information you provide in the application to publicize your organization’s project in its newsletter, on it's website, and/or in a press release.
+- The Co-op may use the information you provide in the application to publicize your organization’s project in its own publications including its website, and/or in any press release.

-- Preference will be given to organizations that have not received over $200 of funds or product/ in-kind donations from the Co-op and/or the SCCF during the past 12 months.
+- Preference will be given to organizations that have not received over $200 of funds, product/ in-kind donations from the Co-op and/or the SCCF during the prior 12 months.